-AnOldSinner suffered from a form of writers’ block a few months ago.
+AnOldSinner suffered from a form of writer’s block a few months ago.
 I would come up with an idea, write about half of the piece, and lock up.
-I blamed it on how busy I was with my new studies at seminary, trying to do a little work to help pay for my seminary studies and all the other distractions of life.
+I blamed it on how busy I was with my studies at Seminary, trying to do a little work to help pay for my seminary studies and all the other distractions of life.
 It turned out that was not the only problem.

 I had fallen back into some old ways of thinking.
 Once again, I was allowing my ego to control what I was doing.
-This time, it was telling me how wonderful I was and how great things were going.
-I was taking seminary classes, making great grades and writing things for class that were getting great reviews from some of my peers.
-I was even reading my Bible regularly, something that had always been difficult for me.
+This time, it told me how wonderful I was and how wonderful things were going.
+I was taking seminary classes, making great grades, and writing things for class that were getting great reviews from some of my peers.
+I was even reading my Bible regularly, which had always been difficult.

-Seminary classes and the passion of the professors convinced me that I needed to reconsider my position.
+Seminary classes and the professors’ passion convinced me that I needed to reconsider my position.
 I began to believe that the Bible was meant to be more than a reference book for Christians.
 Accordingly, I have been much better about setting time aside to read the scripture.
 Also, I tried to use that time to give some structure to my prayer life.

-It seemed to be working amazingly well.
-I was spending time in the Bible and time in prayer almost every day.
+Everything was working amazingly well.
+I was spending time in the Bible and time in prayer every day.
 I was not perfect, but I was making progress.
 At least, that is what I thought.

 I was empty.
 I was alone.
-It was as if my home office and I had been whisked to some far off location, a location with no living soul for miles.
-I could hear my wife down stairs, but I was totally alone.
+It was as if my home office and I had been whisked to some far-off location, a location with no living soul for miles.
+I could hear my wife downstairs, but I was alone.
 I realized I had not felt this alone for years.
 Not only was I alone, I was afraid.

-Fear is something I know fairly well.
+Fear is something I know well.
 I was a police officer for more than twenty-five years.
-In those years I faced a number of frightening situations.
-Times when I thought I was going to be badly injured, or possibly killed.
-Times when I thought I was going to be forced to take another person’s life, and times when I had to stand by helplessly as someone died.
+In those years, I faced many frightening situations.
+Times when I thought I was going to be severely injured or killed.
+Times when I thought I would be forced to take another person’s life, and when I had to stand by helplessly as someone died.
 Times when circumstances were so stressful, I pulled back into my shell and went on automatic pilot.

-I still remember the sights, sounds and feel of each of those situations.
+I still remember the sights, sounds, and feel of each of those situations.
 I can remember the sense of loneliness and fear I felt.
-Yet, they paled in comparison to what I felt that morning sitting at my desk.
+Yet, they paled compared to what I felt that morning sitting at my desk.

 I faced a choice that morning.
 I could take the next step on the slippery slope of pride and arrogance.
 I could begin the slide back into a world I knew well.
-The world where I could pretend I was the captain of my own ship.
-Or, I could get down on my knees and pray.
+The world where I could pretend to be the captain of my ship.
+Or I could get down on my knees and pray.

 Yes, I was alone.
-I was alone because in my own way I had again walled myself off from God.
+I was alone because, in my own way, I had again walled myself off from God.
 I was trying to control my life, including how much time I spent with Him.
-When that light dawned, I wasted no time in getting on my knees.
+When that light dawned, I wasted no time getting on my knees.

 It would have been easy to start some rote prayer asking for forgiveness or giving thanks.
-Instead I waited.
-I did not have a clue about what to say, or what I needed to do.
+Instead, I waited.
+I did not have a clue about what to say or what I needed to do.
 I just knew I needed to be on my knees before God.
-As He has done before, He opened my heart and my confession poured out.
+As He had done before, He opened my heart, and my confession poured out.

 I learned a lesson that morning.
 A lesson I thought I had learned years earlier, but that was obviously not the case.

 I learned that I am still seeking.
 I did not find God as a child when I accepted Jesus the Christ as my Savior.
-I did not find God, almost forty years later when I dropped to my knees and asked His forgiveness for running from Him for so many years.
+Almost forty years later, I did not find God when I dropped to my knees and asked His forgiveness for running from Him for so many years.
 I did not find Him on my knees that morning.
 I don’t need to find Him.

 I am not a seed.
-A seed is stuck where it is sewn, where it is blown or where it is dropped.
-I have the ability to stay on fertile ground, or to stray into less nurturing areas.
+A seed is stuck where it is sewn, where it is blown, or where it is dropped.
+I can stay on fertile ground or stray into less nurturing areas.
 God has been gracious enough to set me back on the path of good soil several times.

 My job is to quit wandering off into the thorns.
 How about you?